ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-helium/README.md

 ## Theme options

-Helium accepts all options from the core theme and blog theme directly, e.g. you can set `useColorMode` via `gatsby-theme-catalyst-helium` and it is passed down to the correct theme appropriately.
+Helium accepts all options from the core theme, header theme, footer theme and blog theme directly, e.g. you can set `useColorMode` via `gatsby-theme-catalyst-helium` and it is passed down to the correct theme appropriately.

 The one custom option is `useHero` which conditionally inserts a hero section which is designed to be shadowed and customized.
 You can see an example of this in `gatsby-starter-catalyst-helium`.